 Abstract

 To assess public health risks posed by chemicals we need to understand chemical absorption, distribution, metabolism, and elimination by the body (that is, toxicokinetics or TK).
-Unfortunately, chemical-specific TK data are unavailable for thousands of chemicals in commerce and the environment.
-In silico predictions along with high throughput toxicokinetic (HTTK) methods have the potential to address this gap for chemical risk evaluators.
-This collaborative trial uses in vivo measured toxicokinetic data to evaluate in silico approaches.
-Through comparison with measured data, predictive performance and bias can be empirically estimated.
+Unfortunately, chemical-specific TK data are often unavailable.
+In silico predictions along with high throughput TK (HTTK) methods have the potential to address this gap.
+This collaborative trial uses a database of in vivo measured toxicokinetic data to evaluate in silico approaches for HTTK.
 Six different sets of quantitative structure-property-relationship (QSPR) tools for predicting TK were evaluated.
-Four of the QSPR models made predictions for chemical-specific in vitro measurements.
-These four models were evaluated using in vitro-measured data for 68 chemicals.
-The in vitro parameter QSPRs were generally consistent; however, accuracy varied by chemical.
-QSPR predictions were further evaluated by using the predicted parameters within a physiologically based TK (PBTK) model to predict in vivo measured plasma concentrations for 83 chemicals mostly in rats with limited human data.
-This analysis used the generic PBTK model in R package "httk", which is designed to use the in vitro parameters predicted by the QSPRs.
-Both the models and in vitro data performed better than a y-randomized model and worse than empirical fits to the data, with the QSPR trained to the largest dataset (ADMET Predictor) performing best.
-In addition to the four QSPR-parameterized PBTK models, two additional models were evaluated for predicting chemical half-life.
-All six models performed adequately across the across 83 chemicals evaluation chemicals.
-Depending on the required accuracy, multiple QSPRs make reasonable predictions for chemical-specific TK.
-These models can provide key information for risk-based prioritization of many thousands of chemicals without either in vivo or in vitro TK data
+QSPR predictions were evaluated by using the predicted parameter values within a high throughput physiologically based TK (PBTK) model to predict in vivo measured plasma concentrations for 92 chemicals, mostly in rats.
+Root mean squared log10 error (RMSLE) was calculated for toxicologically-relevant dosimetry statistics AUC (time-integrated area under the curve) and Cmax (peak concentration.
+For Cmax optimal fits to the in vivo data indicated a best case RMSLE of 0.5.
+PBTK using chemical-specific in vitro data predicted AUC with RMSLE 0.74, while QSPRs ranged in accuracy from 0.74 to 0.84.
+For AUC in vivo parameters gave RMSLE 0.5.
+Chemical-specific in vitro data had RMSLE 1.3 and QSPRs ranged from 1.3-1.4.
+In vivo parameters for the full concentration time-course data had RMSLE of 0.62.
+Predictions based on in vitro HTTK had RMSLE of 1.18.
+RMSLE for individual QSPRs ranged from 1.19 to 1.3.
+QSPRs predict plasma binding well (RMSLE 0.03 – 0.07) but have difficulty predicting metabolic clearance (RMSLE 0.37 – 1.28).
+However, a consensus prediction using the maximum clearance predicted across all QSPRs predicted AUC with RMSLE 1.03 and full time-course with RMSLE 1.09.
+The consensus predictions outperformed the in vitro measured data for the evaluation chemicals.
+For novel compounds a consensus QSPR approach may yield a reasonable prediction.
+This evaluation characterizes the accuracy of HTTK approaches for new chemicals based on both in vitro measurement and structure-based in silico predictions.

 Introduction